 The bidding map (below) shows the location and seating capacity of these spaces.
 The bidding starts at $25.00 for each space.
 Bids can be increased in $5.00 increments only.
 The winning bidder will receive the tickets for this space only.

 Please notice the tunnel in the diagram below.
 Girls will be entering onto the arena floor through the tunnel and turning left along the sections 101-109.
 The boys will be entering onto the arena floor through the tunnel and turning right along the sections 120-113.
-This will be helpful information if you’re interested in bidding on one of the party decks, suites or loges.
+This will be helpful information if you’re interested in bidding on suites 116, 117 or 118.

 You can access the bid sites in two ways (listed below):

 - Access the bidding site through the R-P App.
 The same icon is located at the bottom of the home screen

 The next screen will ask you to provide username and password information.
 Use the following information for: